lightwave-lab/lightlab/docs/_static/tutorials/drivers/drivers.rst

         self.setConfigParam('CH', chan)
         return self.query(':GIVE:DATA?')

-Both support a ``forceHardware`` kwarg and have various options for message formatting.

-:py:class:`~lightlab.equipment.lab_instruments.configure.configurable.Configurable` also has support for saving, loading, and replaying configurations, so you can put the instrument in the exact same state as it was for a given experiment.
-Save files are human-readable in JSON.
+:py:class:`~Configurable` also has support for saving, loading, and replaying configurations.
+You can put the instrument in the exact same state as it was for a given experiment as described by a file.
+It is also possible to serialize/deserialize subsets of the configuration hierarchy.
+For example, you could copy a measurement from 1 to 2 by reading everything in ":MEASUREMENT:MEAS1", and then replaying it into the ":MEASUREMENT:MEAS2" submenu.

 Difference between ``__init__``, ``startup``, and ``open``
 ----------------------------------------------------------